 JoJo Whilden/Toronto International Film Festival

-Julianne Moore and Onata Aprile star in What Maisie Knew.
+Julianne Moore and Onata Aprile star in

 Hollywood loves little kids.
 Cute ones, sad ones, ones in danger, and ones with pinchable cheeks.
 It is, however, surprisingly bad at making movies that are genuinely about the emotional lives of little kids, other than in movies that are for kids.
 It is rare to see an excellent movie about a child made for adults.

 Welcome, then, is What Maisie Knew, a very loose adaptation of a Henry James novel.
 Please understand: it is very loose.
 This is a story of a contemporary New York breakup that takes some of its inspiration from some of the ideas in the novel (which I have read about but not read), but it is fundamentally not that story.

 Susanna (Julianne Moore) is a fading but still touring singer, and Beale (Steve Coogan) is an art dealer.
 They're not married, but they have a very contentious relationship and a little girl named Maisie (Onata Aprile).
 Maisie's age is not specified, but Aprile is now seven, and I would have guessed Maisie was six, so we'll say six.

 Unfortunately for Maisie, Susanna and Beale are the kind of parents who unleash their vicious breakup on their child while insisting that they are doing it all only because they love her so much.
 Maisie, in response, watches their fights with curiosity and concern, takes whichever hand she's told to take and walks in whatever direction she's told to go, with evident worry but not much understanding, at least at first.
 And always, as rotten as her parents often are, she has unending love for them, flies into their arms, and extends them every opportunity to be better.